This review looked at how consumer credit firms pay and incentivise their staff and manage the risks arising from these reward arrangements.

 Firms included in the review cover a broad range of consumer credit sub-sectors and cover a mix of business sizes, including both firms who sell to – and collect from – consumers.

-The review work will take place throughout the remainder of 2015 We undertook our stage 1 review work and stage 2 visits in 2015 and early 2016, with the findings at each stage shaping our approach going forward.
-We will publish the results of our analysis in Summer 2016.
+We undertook our stage 1 review work and stage 2 visits in 2015 and early 2016, with the findings at each stage shaping our approach going forward.

 The previous FSA/FCA pieces of work are as follows: